bcoe/node-micro-test/README.md

 Usage
 -----

-Create a folder called _test/_ in the root of your project directory.
+Create a folder called __test/__ in the root of your project directory.

-Within this folder create JavaScript test files that look like this:
+Within this folder create .js testing files that look like this:

 ```javascript
 var equal = require('assert').equal;